“Outside Looking In”

 Of course, a musical breaks the illusion of reality whenever characters burst into song, suddenly joined by dozens of people dancing and singing along with them.
 But in the traditional musical, such exhibitions happen within the fictional world of the story.
 The characters sing words that express their thoughts and feelings at that particular moment in the dramatic action, words which would otherwise be spoken as dialogue.
 There is no break in the action; the plot continues through the musical number.

-In contrast, in the musicals created by Steven Sondheim and his collaborators, we often see instances where characters step out of the fictional world to offer commentary on the action, breaking the illusion of reality to prompt us to evaluate what is happening in the story.
+In contrast, in the musicals created by Stephen Sondheim and his collaborators, we often see instances where characters step out of the fictional world to offer commentary on the action, breaking the illusion of reality to prompt us to evaluate what is happening in the story.
 This narrative device offers an additional perspective on the dramatic action.
 More than simply telling a story, these musicals comment on what we are witnessing as it happens, offering a critical review in progress.
 This double perspective – the story itself and evaluation of the story — creates a second layer of meaning for the audience to interpret and appreciate.

 In some shows this dramatic device of stepping out of the story appears mostly for humorous effect.
 In A Funny Thing Happened on the Way to the Forum (1962), the Roman slave Pseudolus opens the show by explaining to the audience what they are about to see: